Climbing area Rote Wand

 Directions

-From Brig railway station, head to Naters and in the direction of the BLS south ramp.
-Follow the hiking trail to the turnoff to Birgisch/Mund and from here you can already see the Rote Wand above the trail.
+From Brig station, go to Naters and in the direction of the BLS south ramp.
+Follow the hiking trail to the turnoff to Birgisch/Mund and from here you can already see the Rote Wand above the path.

 Equipment